mixxxdj/manual/source/chapters/configuration.rst

 Sample Rate
 -----------

-The sample rate setting in Mixxx determines how many samples per second are produced by Mixxx.
-Mixxx automatically selects a default sample rate for your soundcard, most likely 44100 Hz.
-In general, a higher sample rate means that Mixxx produces more audio data for your soundcard.
-This takes more CPU time, but in theory produces higher audio quality.
-On high-wattage club sound systems, it may become apparent if your audio sample rate is too low.
+The sample rate setting in Mixxx controls how many samples per second are produced by Mixxx.
+This determines the maximum frequency in Mixxx's signal, which is half the sample rate.
+Humans can only hear up to 20 kHz, so there is generally no need to use more than a 44.1 kHz (44100 Hz) sample rate for playback.
+Most music is published with a 44100 Hz sample rate.

 .. warning:: A sample rate of 96kHz takes Mixxx over twice as long to compute.
-             Keep in mind that increasing the sample rate will increase CPU usage and likely raise the minimum latency you can achieve.
+             Keep in mind that increasing the sample rate will increase CPU usage and likely raise the minimum audio buffer size you can use.

 Audio API
 ---------